statsig-io/docs/docs/experiments-plus/create-new.md

 ![image](https://user-images.githubusercontent.com/90343952/149187492-2e8b6df9-59cd-424c-aac8-4f3e690c2b39.png)

 By default, Pulse results are displayed with 95% confidence intervals and without Bonferroni correction.
-This default can be changed during the experiment creation and can also be adjusted in the settings when viewing the results.
+This default can be changed during the experiment creation and can also be adjusted in the settings when viewing results in Pulse.

 * **Bonferroni Correction**: Select this option to automatically apply the correction in experiments with more than one test group.
 This reduces the probability of Type I errors (false positives) by adjusting the significance level alpha, which will be divided by the number of test variants in the experiment.
 * **Default Confidence Interval**: The selection will be used by default every time Pulse results are shown for this experiment.
 Choose lower confidence intervals (e.g.: 80%) when there's higher tolerance for false positives and fast iteration with directional results is preferred over longer/larger experiments with increased certainty.

-### Targeting Gates

-By default, this is hidden under the advanced configuration of an experiment (at the bottom of the experiment setup page).
-A targeting gate will restrict the users elegible for the experiment to those who pass the list of conditions definied in the linked Feature Gate.
-This continues to apply after making a decision on an experiment in the Statsig UI.